 - Officially it is called the Republic of Ghana

 - The translation of the word Ghana in the Soninke language is “Warrior King”

 - The culture is a mix of different ethnic groups

 - The most widely spoken and indigenous language is Akan, although the official language is English.
-In the Western Region people speak Nzema, while in the greater Accra Region they speak Ga and Danbe.
-There are nearly eighty (80) languages which are spoken in the country.
+In the Western Region, people speak Nzema, while in the greater Accra Region they speak Ga and Danbe.
+There are nearly eighty (80) languages that are spoken in the country.